andrewginns/differential/data/STORAGE.md

    - Content is fingerprinted based on significant words
    - A fingerprint index maps content fingerprints to content IDs
    - Jaccard similarity is used to detect similar content

+### Content Fingerprinting

+Content fingerprinting works by:
+1. Extracting significant words from the content
+2. Creating a sorted set of these words
+3. Generating a hash of the sorted words

+This approach is resistant to minor changes in content while still detecting substantial similarities.

 ## Caching System